Docker network security

 Highlights: Docker Security Options

-So you are currently in the Virtual Machine world and considering transitioning to a containerized environment as you want to smoothen your application pipeline and gain the benefits of a Docker containerized environment.
-But you have heard from many the containers are insecure and concerned about docker network security.
+So you are currently in the Virtual Machine world and considering transitioning to a containerized environment.
+You want to smoothen your application pipeline and gain the benefits of a Docker containerized environment.
+But you have heard from many that the containers are insecure and are concerned about Docker network security.
 There is a Docker attack surface to be concerned about.

 For example, containers run by root by default and have many capabilities that scare you.
 Yes, we have a lot of benefits to the containerized environment, and containers are the only way to do it for some application stacks.
 However, we have a new attack surface with some benefits of deploying containers and forcing you to examine Docker security options.
 The following post will discuss security issues, a container security video to help you get started, and an example of Docker escape techniques.

-Containers by themselves are secure, and the kernel is pretty much battle-tested.
+Containers are secure by themselves, and the kernel is pretty much battle-tested.
 A container escape is hard to orchestrate unless misconfiguration could result in excessive privileges.
-So even though the bad actors’ intent may stay the same, we must mitigate a range of new attacks and protect new components.
+So, even though the bad actors’ intent may stay the same, we must mitigate a range of new attacks and protect new components.

 To combat these, you need to be aware of the most common Docker network security options and follow the recommended practices for Docker container security.
 A platform approach is also recommended, and OpenShift is a robust platform for securing and operating your containerized environment.